We all know how versatile and powerful today's smartphones are, with numerous games and apps showing off their fun sides.

 6. SwiftKey X

-SwiftKey is only an alternate Android keyboard, but it has one significantly useful feature for work use.
+SwiftKey is only an alternative Android keyboard, but it has one significantly useful feature for work use.
 The app's learning system means it analyses your typing as you type, memorising what you write.
 If you've just typed a sentence, starting afresh with the same word will magically recreate the whole text, one word after the other.
 There will be occasions where you lose a big chunk of copy - SwiftKey can often remember it for you.

-7. ThinkFree Office Mobile Viewer
+7. ThinkFree Office Mobile Viewer to 1Drive with Document Viewer

 ThinkFree is one of the bigger providers of Office compatible apps for Android.
 It's pre-loaded on many phones, with a free version up on the Android Market to try if it's not already installed on yours.
 The free version only offers doc reading, with full editing functions saved for the paid version.
 There's also a specific tablet release - ThinkFree Mobile for Tablet - which comes with a suitably bland desktop look.
 You don't want colours distracting you from work.